What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

-A 5--10~Myr timescale for episodic star formation in the 100-pc ring places a strong limit on the observability of {any} produced YMCs -- if their apparent present-day absence is not caused by their possible fading below the detection limit, their disruption timescale would have to be at most 10~Myr. {The dynamical friction timescale of a $10^4~\msun$ cluster orbiting in the 100-pc ring is $t_{\rm df}\sim3$~Gyr,\footnote{Using equation~(30) of \citet{antonini13}, with $\gamma=1.8$, $r_0=r_{\rm in}=80~{\rm pc}$, $\rho_0=145~\msun~{\rm pc}^{-3}$, and $m_{\rm cl}=10^4~\msun$.} implying that dynamical friction does not affect YMCs on such a time-scale, and YMCs will therefore keep interacting with the ring regularly after their formation.
-The disruption of a $10^4~\msun$ cluster in a gas-rich, high-density environment is dominated by tidal shocks due to GMC passages \citep{elmegreen10b,kruijssen11,kruijssen12c}.
-The time-scale for disruption is then $t_{\rm dis}^{\rm sh}\propto\Sigma_{\rm GMC}^{-1}\rho_{\rm mol}^{-1}\rho_{\rm YMC}$ \citep{gieles06}, with $\Sigma_{\rm GMC}$ the GMC surface density, $\rho_{\rm mol}$ the spatially averaged molecular gas density, and $\rho_{\rm YMC}$ the YMC density.
-Taking the Brick as a template GMC, we have $\Sigma_{\rm GMC}\sim5\times10^3~\msun~{\rm pc}^{-2}$, whereas $\rho_{\rm mol}=\Sigma_{\rm mol}/2h=150~\msun~{\rm pc}^{-3}$ for the 100-pc ring (cf.~Table~\ref{tab:prop}).
-Substituting these numbers gives $t_{\rm dis}^{\rm sh}=5.7$~Myr for a $10^4~\msun$ cluster with a half-mass radius of $0.5~{\rm pc}$ \citep[cf.][]{portegieszwart10}, {which is much shorter than the $t_{\rm dis}^{\rm tidal}\sim80$~Myr due to the Galactic tidal field alone \citep{portegieszwart01}.\footnote{{Note that \citet{portegieszwart01} predict the presence of 50 Arches-like clusters in the CMZ based on a 80-Myr lifetime in the Galactic tidal field.
-When including tidal shocking due to GMCs, only three or four Arches-like clusters are expected to exist in the CMZ.
-Within the statistical limits, this is consistent with the presence of the Arches and Quintuplet clusters.}}} The disruption of YMCs by tidal shocks is thus capable of `hiding' the evidence left by previous starbursts.
-At 2 and 4~Myr, the ages of the Arches and Quintuplet clusters are consistent with this disruption process.
-It therefore remains possible that the star formation in the CMZ is episodic, which would then most likely be driven by local instabilities.}
+The above disruption time-scale of $t_{\rm dis}^{\rm sh}=5.7$~Myr is much shorter than that found by \citet{portegieszwart01} for YMC disruption due to the smooth component of the Galactic tidal field $t_{\rm dis}^{\rm tidal}\sim80$~Myr.
+Based on an 80-Myr lifetime, \citet{portegieszwart01} predict the presence of 50 Arches-like clusters in the CMZ.
+When including tidal shocking by the dense gas, only three or four Arches-like clusters are expected to exist in the CMZ at a given time.
+Within the low-number Poisson statistics, this is consistent with the presence of the Arches and Quintuplet clusters.
+The disruption of YMCs by tidal shocks is thus capable of `hiding' some of the evidence left by previous starbursts.
+At 2 and 4~Myr, the ages of the Arches and Quintuplet clusters are consistent with this disruption process. {Therefore, it remains possible that star formation in the CMZ is episodic due to (1) the gradual build-up of dense gas by spiral instabilities, (2) its rapid consumption once the instability threshold is reached, and (3) a possible contribution from feedback during the post-starburst phase.}